 Ingredients for roasted carrot ginger soup

-Roasted Carrot Ginger Soup Ingredients
+Roasted Carrot Soup Recipe Ingredients

 The list of ingredients for this carrot ginger soup recipe is so, so simple!